ZartoxGD/Item-List-Creator-for-Unity/README.md

 * Check if every ID in your file is unique
 * Sort your list by ID/Name
 * Export your list as CSV file for readability

+** There is a PDF file explaining every features inside the Guide folder **